 |Output – 3: Improved and inclusive integrated flood protection and management system|

 |3.1 Improved flood protection infrastructure to reduce Flooding associated impacts and incidents

 |3.1a: Number of established/strengthened Watershed Management organizations and watershed operations||Watershed management- This is the process of implementing land use and water management practices to protect and improve the quality of the water and other natural resources within a watershed (NFPP-1V, 2015).

-Improved/established- These include improvements in existing drainage systems (including storm water drainage) keeping in view climate change perspective, e.g. improving conveyance capacity of channel within the river, etc. (NFPP-IV, 2015).
+Improved/established- These include improvements in existing drainage systems (including stormwater drainage) keeping in view climate change perspective, e.g. improving the conveyance capacity of a channel within the river, etc. (NFPP-IV, 2015).

 |3.1d: Number of Dams and/or reservoirs developed||Dams and reservoirs- As defined by NDRMF, this measures the number of small structures/reservoirs constructed for flood mitigation/protection.|

 |3.1e: Number of flood protection/water conservation structures and river training works constructed/improved (levees, dikes, GLOF schemes, etc.)||Flood management structures- These include flood protection structures/works for checking spill and erosive action in reaches of major and other rivers, e.g. embankments/bunds, gabions, and protection/retention walls, etc. (NFPP-1V, 2015).|

 |3.1f: KM of critical flood disaster risk reduction structures retrofitted and/or reconstructed||KM- This is the unit of measurement (in kilometers) of new or retrofitted flood protection flood disaster risk reduction structures financed by the NDRMF.